 I publish articles in all sections at Sports of Boston.
 Call me a Jack of All Trades (or super utility man, if you prefer).

 Entering the year 2000, no Boston teams had won their sport’s championships since 1986.
 I was a distraught 14-year-old kid and would do anything to actually see a champion in my lifetime.
 Fortunately, I didn’t have to wait much longer to get my wish.
-Since 2001, the Patriots have won three Super Bowls, the Red Sox have claimed two World Series crowns, the Celtics won their 17th NBA Championship, and the Bruins won their first Stanley Cup in 39 years.
-Seven titles; four teams; one decade.
+Since 2001, the Patriots have won three Super Bowls, the Red Sox have claimed three World Series crowns, the Celtics won their 17th NBA Championship, and the Bruins won their first Stanley Cup in 39 years.
+Our four teams have won eight titles since 2001.
 This is why I love Boston sports.

 On a more personal level, I graduated from Boston University in 2007 with a bachelor’s degree in journalism.
 I have wanted to be a sports writer for as long as I can remember, which brings me to my current position at Sports of Boston.
 I currently work as the Digital Media Manager for WMUR-TV in Manchester, New Hampshire.
 All opinions and posts written by myself or my staff writers absolutely do not represent the thoughts or opinions of WMUR-TV or Hearst Television.

 I previously worked as a web producer at CBS in Boston and at WHDH-TV (Boston’s NBC affiliate) from 2007-2012.